memgraph/docs/docs/import-data/cypherl.md

 If you installed Memgraph using Docker, run the client using the following command, but be careful of four things:
 <ol>
-  <li>Use the first command in Docker installed on Linux and MacOS, but use the second command in Windows because PowerShell doesn't support the &lt; character.</li>
+  <li>Use the first command in Docker installed on Linux and macOS, but use the second command in Windows because PowerShell doesn't support the &lt; character.</li>
   <p> </p>
   <li>Check the image name you are using is correct:</li>
   <ul>